SakibSaad/UMRT_Dashboard_2023/README.md

    This will start the server on port 9090.

 ## Launch /indicator topic:
 2. Run the Python script to launch the `/indicator` topic.
-Make sure you have the `send_to_indicator.py` script in your Downloads folder.
 Run the following command:
     ```shell
     python3 ~/Downloads/send_to_indicator.py
     ```